Eugen Pâslaru

-Eugen Pâslaru was a Moldovan politician.
+Eugen Pîslaru (30 December 1950 – 7 August 2018) was a Moldovan politician.

 Biography

 Eugen Pâslaru was born on 30 December 1950 in Costiceni, a village in the commune of Chernivtsi Oblast (province) in the western Ukraine.
 He served as member of the first Parliament of Moldova and in 1991, was a signatory to the Declaration of Independence of the Republic of Moldova.
-He is also the founder of Sălcuța winery.
-He served in the Transnistria war which occurred between 2 March – 21 July 1992.
-He was president of the Căușeni district.
+He is also the founder of Sălcuța winery, which he founded in 1995.
+He served in the Transnistria War which occurred between 2 March – 21 July 1992.
+He was president of the Căușeni District.